 Bonus Feature: Trade Management and Advanced Pricing

 It’s news to no one that the cost of doing business has increased significantly.
-And with this trend of higher operating costs looking set to continue, food and beverage organisations must unlock savings and maximise profitability wherever possible.
+And with this trend of higher operating costs looking set to continue, food and beverage organizations must unlock savings and maximize profitability wherever possible.

 Our solution’s advanced pricing functionality also lets you build pricing schemes—like hierarchal pricing, percentage/unit discounting and price calculations using shipment date or requested/promised dates—that span different customer groups or apply to individual clients.
 When paired with the typical cost-saving benefits of a standard food ERP, these additional features of Aptean’s solution help boost your bottom line and protect your profit.

 To truly get the most benefit from your food ERP, you’ll also want to look for a solution that has integrated business intelligence capabilities.
 While battling the razor-thin margins of the food and beverage industry, having easy access to actionable insights and extensive analytics tools give you an additional competitive advantage and helps create a cycle of continuous improvement within your organization.